| |

 Black Eyebrows With Brown Hair – Does It Work?

-Of all the makeup trends we’ve seen transform throughout the years, no feature has undergone metamorphosis as much as the eyebrow.
-From pencil thin in the 90’s, to shaving off the ends in the 2020’s, the power that brows have to change a look up can sometimes be unbelievable.
+From pencil thin in the 90’s, to shaving off the ends in the 2020’s, the power that brows have to change a look can sometimes be unbelievable.

-Just as important as the style of brow, though, is the color.
-We’re always taught to stay within the realms of our natural hair color, and that going too dark or too light could potentially ruin your makeup look.
+We’re always taught to stay within the realms of our natural hair color, and that going too dark or too light could potentially ruin our makeup look.

-But we’re here to tell you that that notion couldn’t be more wrong.
-Makeup, calculated as it may seem, is at its essence, artwork – and shouldn’t be treated as less than such.
-You can create stunning looks with a magenta, green, or even a rainbow colored brow.
+Makeup, calculated as it may seem, is, at its essence, artwork, and shouldn’t be treated as less than such.

 But we’re talking about something a little less intense today, and that’s rocking a black brow if you have brown locks.

-So, black eyebrows with brown hair -does it work?
-Absolutely it does.
-And there are different ways of rocking it that bring a whole new vibe to each look you make.
+Absolutely, it does.
+And there are different ways to rock it that bring a whole new vibe to each look you create.
 Today, we’ll be talking about three methods: bold brows, boy brows, and natural brows.

 Bold Brows